Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry

 As described in the introduction, we envision full structure elucidation from spectra as the primary use case for this dataset.
 To this end, we provide baseline results on predicting the exact chemical structure from spectra (see Table \ref{tab:spec_to_struc}).
 We train a vanilla encoder-decoder transformer model \cite{vaswani2017attention, klein_opennmt_2017} on each individual modality and on the combination of $^1$H- and $^{13}$C-NMR.
 More information on the exact model and parameters used can be found in Appendix section \ref{app:model}.
 In addition to the spectra, we provide the models with the chemical formula, i.e. the elements present in the molecule, as a prior.
 The chemical formula can be obtained experimentally via high resolution MS.

 To train a transformer model on the spectra we convert the spectra into a structured text representation.
 For IR and NMR spectra we follow the representations described in earlier works by \citet{alberts2023learning, alberts2023leveraging}.
 For IR spectra this representation converts the spectrum to a set of 400 tokens each sampled from a fixed position in the spectrum and bins the intensities to tokens.
 For $^{13}$C-NMR spectra the representation provides the model with the position of each peak in the spectrum, whereas $^{1}$H-NMR spectra we provide the integration and type of each peak in addition its beginning and end.
-We train a model on both the positive and the negative MS/MS spectra.
+We train a model on the spectra generated by SCARF, ICEBERG and CFM-ID.
+In addition, for CFM-ID we train a model both for the positive as well as the negative MS/MS spectra.
 Each peak in a spectra is described using the peaks m/z and intensity.